hyperf/hyperf/docs/en/db/event.md

 Thanks to the support of the [hyperf/event](https://github.com/hyperf-cloud/event) component, users can easily monitor the following events.
 For example `QueryExecuted` , `StatementPrepared` , `TransactionBeginning` , `TransactionCommitted` , `TransactionRolledBack` .
 Next, we will implement a listener that records SQL and talk about how to use it.
-First, we define `DbQueryExecutedListener`, implement the `Hyperf\Event\Contract\ListenerInterface` interface and define the `Hyperf\Event\Annotation\Listener` annotation on the class, so that Hyperf will automatically register the listener to the event scheduler, Without any manual configuration, the sample code is as follows:
+First, create a `DbQueryExecutedListener` class ,and implement the `Hyperf\Event\Contract\ListenerInterface` interface, also define the `Hyperf\Event\Annotation\Listener` annotation on the class, so that Hyperf will automatically register the listener to the event scheduler, without any manual configuration, the sample code is as follows:

 ```php
 <?php
 declare(strict_types=1);

 namespace App\Listeners;